Editorial Guide

 Format Strength Watch-outs

-Spray Convenient Serving accuracy, flavor, pump count
+Spray Convenient for some B12 or D products Serving accuracy, flavor, pump count

 A better decision framework